-Second, to disentangle the effects of local monitoring on safety care and non-compliance with declaration guidelines, we present a formal model for the behaviour of plant managers adapted from the environmental literature (see e.g. Evans et al. (2009); Gilpatric et al. (2011)), in which the decisions to exert safety care and to comply with declaration guidelines are jointly determined by the perceived sanction incurred by the manager when reporting an event, and the expected penalty faced when non-reporting.
+Second, to disentangle the effects of local monitoring on safety care and non-compliance with declaration guidelines, we adopt a theoretical model for the behaviour of plant managers, adapted from the environmental literature (see e.g. Evans et al. (2009); Gilpatric et al. (2011)).
+According to this model, the decisions to exert safety care and to comply with declaration guidelines are jointly determined by the perceived sanction incurred by the manager when reporting an event, and the expected penalty faced when incidents are not reported.
 We derive testable hypotheses from this model and test these by using several observables such as specific or general counts of reported safety events, and nuclear reactor reliability indices.
 In particular, in a strategy related to Hausman (2014), we look at automatic shut-downs of reactors, a type of events that is perfectly detected by managers and reported to the authority due to the resulting changes in the production of electricity.
 As non-compliance with declaration guidelines is not possible for this subset of events, the effect of local monitoring on the sanction perceived by managers is identified.
-In a second step, the estimated effect of monitoring on safety care can be measured by observing evolutions of the reliability of nuclear power plants.
+In a second step, the estimated effect of monitoring on safety care is measured by observing evolutions of the reliability of nuclear power plants.
 Finally, conditionally on the results of the former regressions, we can identify the effect of monitoring on compliance by measuring the effect of monitoring intensity on the reports of significant safety events.